 - Children's International Center is a resource for patients and families from countries outside the United States.
 The center can provide assistance with everything from reviewing medical records to setting up appointments and locating lodging.
 Contact the center by phone at 01-617-355-5209 or via e-mail at email@example.com.

-Please note that neither the Dana-Farber/Children's Hospital Cancer Center nor the Children's Department of Orthopedic Surgery unreservedly endorses all of the information found at the sites listed below.
+Please note that neither the Dana-Farber/Boston Children's Cancer and Blood Disorders Center nor the Children's Department of Orthopedic Surgery unreservedly endorses all of the information found at the sites listed below.
 These links are provided as a resource.

 Helpful links for parents and families